Legrandgroup/libdbmanager/README.md

 ```

 Warning:
 If you have an error at configure stage about the fact SQLiteCpp could not be found, you will have to specify the directory containing the corresponding .pc file in variable `PKG_CONFIG_PATH` when running `configure`.
+If you created the file sqlitecpp.pc manually as instructed above, `PKG_CONFIG_PATH`needs to be set to the directory containing that .pc file.

 Note:
 You can add some option to this configure script: